 If you are interested in running for a Council or Officer seat, please contact your local AAUP office for more information.

-Local Chapter: Each local AAUP chapter has different committees and activities that they sponsor.
+Each local AAUP chapter has different committees and activities that they sponsor.
 Please contact your local AAUP office for more information on ways you can get involved in both the local and statewide levels.

-Other: Opportunities also exist for involvement in the State Conference AAUP, the National AAUP Collective Bargaining Congress, the National AAUP Committees, and the National AAUP Council.
+Opportunities also exist for involvement in the State Conference AAUP, the National AAUP Collective Bargaining Congress, the National AAUP Committees, and the National AAUP Council.
 For more information, contact your local chapter office.